wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/ViewDefinition-SwiftUI.md

 }
 ```

-Notice how our call to ``StateContainer/observe(_:debounced:identifier:)-6tnnd`` includes a `debounced` property.
-This allows us to prevent thrashing the `save(username:)` call if the user is typing quickly.
+Notice how our call to ``StateObserving/observe(_:debounced:file:line:)-8vbf2`` includes a `debounced` parameter.
+This prevents excessive calls to the `save(username:)` function if the user is typing quickly.
 It will only call the action a maximum of once per second (or whatever time delay is given).

 ## View Construction